rymotion/the_collective_nextjs_app/SETUP_INSTRUCTIONS.md

-# 🚀 Setup Instructions for The Collective
+# 🚀 Setup Instructions for Cinebayan

 ## Overview
-This document provides a quick overview of how to get The Collective application running on your local machine.
+This document provides a quick overview of how to get Cinebayan application running on your local machine.

 ---